DanielY1783/te_ml/bin/README.md

 Random forest classifier of transposable element overlap (all transposable elements) with chromhmm enhancers.

 **2018_07_19_tf_chromhmm**
+Random forest classifier of transposable element overlap (all transposable elements) with chromhmm enhancers with weights assigned as {0: 1, 1: 10000000}.

+**2018_07_20_tf_chromhmm**
-Random forest classifier of transposable element overlap (all transposable elements) with chromhmm enhancers with weights assigned.
+Random forest classifier of transposable element overlap (all transposable elements) with chromhmm enhancers with weights assigned as "balanced.

 ## HERVs intersected with chromhmm enhancers using 6-mers as features.